SIUE-DevOps/Vagrant_Docker_Cli/README.md

 2. Open power shell or terminal within the directory where you want to house the repo, this can be done using the command `ls` to find a directory and the command `cd <directory name>` to move to that directory
 3. Once here use the command `git clone` and then paste the https address from the previous step.
 Once this is done enter the new directory and you can see that there are many files including a vagrantfile.
 This will be used to create your VM.

+4. If using Windows run the command `vagrant plugin install vagrant-guest_ansible`.
+If not using Windows, Skip this step.
-4. In the command prompt, enter `vagrant up` to initiate the start-up of your VM.
+5. In the command prompt, enter `vagrant up` to initiate the start-up of your VM.
 Once the set-up is complete you can pull up virtual box and you will see there is a VM running on your machine

 # Travis CI Example